RESEARCH STARTER

 Various websites promote glutathione for various health problems, from preventing aging to enhancing sports performance.
 Glutathione has been suggested as a general immune system booster and body detoxifier.
 It may also impact skin health, improving skin tone and the appearance of fine lines and wrinkles.
 However, oral glutathione supplements are useless for any condition since they are not absorbed.

 There is a bit of evidence that injected glutathione might offer a few health benefits.
 These include preventing blood clots during surgery, reducing the side effects and increasing the effectiveness of cancer chemotherapy drugs such as cisplatin, treating male infertility, and alleviating symptoms of early Parkinson’s disease.
-Intravenous glutathione is often used to treat acetaminophen overdose to protect the liver from damage.
+Intravenous glutathione is often used to treat an acetaminophen overdose to protect the liver from damage.
 It may also help protect the kidneys during imaging scans.
 Inhaled glutathione is given to patients with cystic fibrosis to increase lung function and prevent respiratory infection.
 Although oral glutathione is not likely to provide the same benefits, it is at least theoretically possible that taking the nutrients described in the previous section (and thereby raising glutathione levels indirectly) could offer similar benefits.

 Safety Issues